SamChevalier/samchevalier.github.io/questions.md

 During my PhD, I audited nonlinear dynamics.
 Dr. Rosales started the course by explaining that **linear** dyanmical systems are fully explored: we know everything there is to know.
 However, the world of **nonlinear** dynamics is fairly unexplored: here be dragons.

-This is a running **blog** of research questions, both mathematical and pseudomathematical, which are at the limits of my knowledge.
+This is a running **blog** of research questions, both mathematical and pseudomathematical. <!--, which are at the limits of my knowledge. -->

 <!--
 * Some questions are mathematical